TSG Art Program

 Program process & Pillars

-The TSG Arts Program is layered with Trauma Recovery, Mindfulness practices and Social Emotional Learning Principles to effectively equip our youth to become self-aware, empowered and positive leaders in the future.
+Our Arts-based SEL Program is layered with trauma recovery, mindfulness practices and social emotional learning (SEL) principles to equip our youth to become self-aware, empowered, and positive leaders of the future!

 Experiential learning

-During the program, students are exposed to accomplished artists, taken on local explorations to find their artistic subjects, and introduced to creative institutions first hand.
-We end with a public showcase hosted at agencies, companies and other innovative spaces bringing new possibilities to the youth we serve.
+Students engage with professional artists, explore communities to find their artistic subjects, and experience creative institutions first hand.
+We end all programs with a public showcase hosted at agencies, companies and other innovative spaces that bring new possibilities to the youth we serve.

 Social Emotional learning